 At HolistaPet, we carry fantastic calming dog treats!
 Whether you are looking for easy-to-eat, soft dog chews or delicious Green Apple & Peanut Butter-flavored dog treats, we love feeding our dogs these snacks to manage their nervous behaviors.

-CBD oil for dogs is another one of our favorite ways to manage a stressed-out pet.
+Premium CBD oil drops for dogs is another one of our favorite ways to manage a stressed-out pet.
 You can add a few drops to your dog’s food and water or drop it straight into their mouth.
 Watch the CBD work its magic as your dog won’t even feel bothered by the loud noises outside!

 Our products at HolistaPet are made with all-natural, organic ingredients to help your dog stay as healthy as possible.
 We don’t use any additional chemicals or preservatives that could potentially be harmful.
 If you haven’t tried CBD for your dog yet, it could be a great opportunity to give them a healthy and safe treat while avoiding medication.